S-poony/Ultra-Square-Catcher-USC-/README.md

 Square Catcher: You!
 A wild green square that is looking for blue squares to collect.

-Blue squares: A pretty common square.
+Blue squares: A pretty common type of squares.
 They aren't alive, but they give points if they are caught.
 Legend says they come from the original dark blue square...

 Cyan squares: A less common, more juicy type of blue squares.
 They give more points too !